ozczecho/vzduch-dotek/README.md

 I used `vscode` to put this together.
 The default port the api runs on is `5353`.
 Once you pull down the repo, you will need to update the `appsettings.json` file to match your home environment.
 Without setting the right ip address and port of the actual AirTouch 3 control unit this Api will not work.
 After that, you should be able to hit F5 (if running inside of `vscode` and then navigate to `http://localhost:5353/api/aircons` and get the current status of your AC.
 The build has been tested on Windows 10 and Linux (Ubuntu).

+### Home Assistant Addon

+I have created an addon for this Api.
+This makes it easy to get up and running.
+See [here](https://github.com/ozczecho/home-assistant-addons/tree/main/vzduch)

 ### Running and Building Within Docker

 CD into the source directory `cd vzduch-dotek`, edit `appsettings.json`, and run `docker build -f Dockerfile -t vzduch-dotek  .`